Every month, from September through June, we and other UU congregations focus on a specific theme.

 Today is a Family Sunday where children can remain in the sanctuary with their parents for the full service.

-The theme for the month of March is The Gift of Transformation.
+The theme for the month of April is The Gift of Interdependence.

 To attend in person: